Chapter 9 The Patriarchal fight against the Religion of the Great Goddess

 Horus, on the other hand, first appeared with the Indo-European Shemsu-Hor, the Horites/Hurrians, at the time of the upheaval in Hierakonpolis.
 All new Indo-European gods are back-projected before the ancient Goddesses, and this is still happening today.
 The religious ethnologist K. E. Müller, for example, asserts: »The Goddesses …, despite their full potency, always remain subordinate to the male deities – according to their position as well as to their ›creatureliness‹.
 In the end, even the oldest and most important ones among them were brought to life by the one, initially first Creator and High God. « (K. E. Müller 1984, p.
 277) However Marija Gimbutas writes:

-to the creative powers was not male, but female.
-In fact, in Paleolithic art,
+attributed to the creative powers was not male, but female.
+In fact,

 The denial of the prehistoric Goddess religion by today’s scientists and theologians is like a deception of humanity and corresponds to the matricide in the myths.
 Even the religious historian and Egyptologist Jan Assmann, who wrote a book on ›Religion und kulturelles Gedächtnis‹ (Religion and Cultural Memory) suffers from amnesia of long-term memory.
 His ›cultural memory‹ only goes back to Dynastic Egypt.
 He ignores the Prehistoric Goddess.
 Innumerable religious wars can since be traced back to the erasure of cultural memory, to the destructive power of this dark secret.